Healthy Homes Assessment Pirimai

 Insulation Pirimai

-Insulation for underfloor and ceilings is a requirement for all rent houses since 1 July 2019.
-All landlords and property managers must ensure the insulation meets current quality.
-In certain situations, the old ceiling insulation as well as insulation within the sub floor space might need to be added or replaced.
+Ceiling and underfloor insulation is mandatory on all rental houses since 1 July 2019.
+All landlords and property managers must make sure that the insulation is up to standards that are in line with the latest standard.
+In some instances, old ceiling insulation as well as insulation within the sub floor space might require to be topped up or replaced.

-A well-insulated property will help to control condensation and lower the chance of dampness and mould, as well as making more easy for the house to hold the heat.
+A well-insulated house will help to control condensation and lower the chance of dampness and mould, as well as making an easier task to the home to keep warmth.

 Insulation needs to meet the R-values of your area.

-The "R" stands for thermal resistance and is a measure of how well the insulation resists heat flow.
-The greater the R-value, the higher the quality of insulation.
+The "R" is a symbol for thermal resistance and it is a measurement of how well the insulation can withstand heat flow.
+The higher the R-value, the more effective the insulation.

 • Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 below floor R 1.3